leoming/rust_crates/README.md

 correspond to what exists in the ChromeOS tree.
-These exist only to provide dependency information with which we can create our `vendor/` directory, so everything is removed except for author information, dependencies, and (if necessary) a minimal set of features.
+These exist only to provide dependency information with which we can create our `vendor/` directory, so everything is removed except for author information, dependencies, and (if necessary) a minimal set of features/annotations.
 Dependency sections outside of what would build for ChromeOS, like `[target.'cfg(windows)'.dependencies]`, are also removed.

 Once your `Cargo.toml` seems correct and you're ready to test, run `packages/populate-workspace.py` to add it to the workspace.